kptdev/kpt/site/reference/cli/fn/eval/README.md

     Execute function on resources
 -->

-`eval` executes a function on resources in a directory.
+`eval` executes a function on resources, in a directory or from stdin.
 Functions are packaged as container images.

 If the function fails (i.e. exits with non-zero status code), `eval` will abort and the local filesystem is left intact.